Chris Arnade: Career

+Photography

-By 2013, he had published a series of photographs of sex workers and addicts in the Bronx on Flickr called Faces of Addiction.
-That work was criticized by photojournalists, who have a system of ethics that forbids paying people.
-It also received criticism by advocates for poor people, as well as by Michael Kamber, a former journalist for The New York Times and the director of the Bronx Documentary Center, who said that Arnade manipulated his subjects, and that Arnade's pictures reinforced stereotypes and humiliated their subjects.
-Arnade in turn criticized what photojournalists do, and asked “What right do you have to make someone’s suffering pretty?”
+By 2013, Arnade had published a series of photographs of sex workers and addicts in the Bronx on Flickr called Faces of Addiction.
+The work was criticized by photojournalists, whose industry ethics forbid paying subjects in any form, as well as rejecting staged photos and intentionally blurred backgrounds.
+It also received criticism by some advocates for poor people, as well as by Michael Kamber, a former journalist for The New York Times and the director of the Bronx Documentary Center, who said that Arnade manipulated his subjects, and that his pictures reinforced negative stereotypes of the Bronx and humiliated the subjects.
+Arnade in turn criticized what photojournalists do and asked "What right do you have to make someone’s suffering pretty?"